 e

-When applied to Csound objects, changing ‘C4’ to a key number different from 60 also does not change note names nor their actual frequencies, but the cps pitch format is used.
-For instance, the performance of “a” yields the following Csound score:
+When applied to Csound objects, changing 'C4' to a key number other than 60 will not change the note names or their actual frequencies, but it will use the cps pitch format.
+For example, playing "a" will result in the following Csound score:

 t 0.000 60.000